bic-org-uk/bic-lcf/docs/LCF-DataFrameworks.md

 ### <a name="f14"></a> 14 Block patron account
 [Back to functions list](#functions)

 Used to prevent unauthorised use of a patron account, such as when the patron’s library card is stolen or mislaid.
-This function is simply an application of core functions to retrieve and modify a patron entity.
-The patron's current record is retrieved and the patron status and library card status updated as appropriate.
-If necessary a blocked card message is added.
+This function could alternatively be implemented using core functions to retrieve and modify a patron entity: the patron's current record is retrieved, the patron status and library card status are updated and any blocked card messages is added, as appropriate.

 #### Request